-CARAPACE: We start with one of crossword lands usuals, around as an approximation CA for Circa, add the slating you may receive across the knuckles perhaps RAP, and a playing card that represents a unit ACE.
-CARAPACE the protective covering of a crab, tortoise or turtle.
+We start with one of crossword lands usual approximations for around, add the slating you may receive across the knuckles perhaps, and a playing card that represents a unit.

 12a Biscuit tin clutched by European on alcohol (11,3)

-GINGERBREAD MAN: Tin here is a synonym of money, we need a different synonym of money BREAD, it is clutched by a European GER_MAN, and on tells us that GER_BREAD_MAN all follows an alcoholic drink GIN.
-GINGERBREAD MAN, an eminently dunk able biscuit.
+Tin here is a synonym of money, we need a different synonym of money, it is clutched by a European and that all follows an alcoholic drink.

 15a Rapidly turn legs cycling (4)

-SPIN: I think the blog discussed “cycling” clues recently.
-Today a synonym of legs PINS, cycles the last letter to the front to satisfy the definition.
+I think the blog discussed “cycling” clues on Friday.
+Today a synonym of legs cycles the last letter to the front to satisfy the definition

 20a Learner right to be detained by teacher, tutee wrecked college room (7,7)

-LECTURE THEATRE: Wrecked is an anagram indicator, and college room is the definition.
-The hard part is finding the right fodder, The first two words are abbreviated L and R, and the master pupil relationship, in the clue TEACHER TUTEE, the rest.
+Wrecked is an anagram indicator, and college room is the definition.
+The hard part is finding the right fodder, The first two words are abbreviated and the master pupil relationship, in the clue, the rest.

 23a Mother being tender removing son’s dressing (8)

-MANURING: One of our usual mothers (or half how I refer to mine, dearest Mama Bee) and a tender profession (without the S for son.)
+One of our usual mothers (or half how I refer to mine) and a tender profession (without the S for son.)
 You should have a dressing more suitable for your roses rather than your salads.
-Coincidentally Mama Bee’s profession before my sisters and I came along was Nursing so the S for son was extracted from Mama Bee and her profession!

 28a Odd impressions after rascal’s stripped making you blush (8)

-ROSINESS: Odd is the indicator here and impressions the fodder, but that has too many letters for our grid, so we must strip the rascal IMP, from the fodder and jumble the rest to satisfy the definition
+Odd is the indicator here and impressions the fodder, but that has too many letters for our grid so we have to strip the rascal from the fodder and jumble the rest to satisfy the definition

 1d Succeed having very much energy (4)

-FARE: An excessive (very much) distance perhaps FAR, and some energy E. Definition 1 in the BRB for an intransitive verb To get on or succeed
+An excessive (very much) distance perhaps and some energy.
+Definition 1 in the BRB for an intransitive verb To get on or succeed

 4d Man from Genesis, artist set up craft group (6)

-ARMADA: Not the first man to leave the prog-rock group Genesis, but the first man in the Book of Genesis ADAM, add an artist who displays at the Royal Academy RA, and set them both up.
-For a group of craft ARMADA, the most famous of which set sail from Lisbon in 1588.
+Not the first man to leave the prog rock group Genesis, but the first man in the Book of Genesis, add an artist who displays at the Royal Academy and set them both up.
+For a group of craft, the most famous of which set sail from Lisbon in 1588.

 5d Female in Germany worked out (8)

-FATHOMED: Not a Fraulein but just an abbreviated female F, two words that mean in AT HOME and the IVR code for Germany D. I FATHOMED that this was the answer when I recalled that Samuel L Clemens got his pen name from the sounding (see 17a) of the water beneath paddle steamers.
+Not a Fraulein but just an abbreviated female, two words that mean in and the IVR code for Germany.
+You should have worked out the answer by now.
+(Comes from the same probing of the deep that Samuel L Clemens got his pen name from and the first definition of 17a)

 6d Vote on it gone awry — to protect a queen bee, perhaps (10)

-POLLINATOR: I am eponymously obliged to hint at clues that have bees in.
-Start with a 4-letter synonym of vote POLL, ON IT has gone awry and it contains (to protect) A from the clue, finish with one letter for a queen, R for Regina.
-Perhaps indicates that there are other things that provide this important service other than Bees, but I claim them as the most important.
+I am somewhat obliged to hint at clues that have bees in.
+Start with a 4 letter synonym of vote, on it has gone awry and it contains (to protect) a from the clue, finish with one letter for a queen.
+Perhaps indicates that there are other things that provide this important service other than Bees but I claim them as the most important.

 8d Doctor away in South America raised grants (7)

-AFFORDS: One of the abbreviations that doctors use DR, a synonym of away OFF, are put in two letters that stand for South America SA.
-(S_DR_OFF_A) They are raised (up in a down clue) The Telegraph AFFORDS or Grants you the licence to bung this in from checkers alone.
+One of the abbreviations that doctors use, a synonym of away are put in two letters that stand for South America.
+They are raised (up in a down clue)

 16d Trick to lift short singer Tina in musical piece (8)

-NOCTURNE: A trick CON, is reversed ( to lift in a down clue) followed by most of Anna Mae Bullocks stage surname TURNEr.
+A trick is reversed ( to lift in a down clue) followed by most of Anna Mae Bullocks stage surname.

 18d Erected sheet of canvas bore flowers (7)

-DAHLIAS: A sheet of canvas that a sloop, cutter or 4d will have SAIL, and a synonym of bore HAD, all reversed (erected in a down clue) for some rather pretty flowers.
+A sheet of canvas that a sloop, cutter or 4d will have, and a synonym of bore.
+All reversed (erected in a down clue)

-ATTUNE: These separatists are an acronym for the Basque independence movement E.T.A, around a fanatic NUT, and all reversed (uprising).
-ATTUNE To adapt the pitch of a musical instrument perhaps.
+These separatists are an acronym for the Basque independence movemen, around a fanatic and all reversed (uprising).
+To adapt the pitch of a musical instrument perhaps.

 26d Ear removed from grave is tangled mess (4)

-NEST: A synonym of grave as in serious EARNEST, loses an ear to become the tangled mess that Boris often sports on his head.
+A synonym of grave as in serious loses an ear to become the tangled mess that Boris often sports on his head.